Nine Men's Misery: History

 Ten of the colonists were taken prisoner.
 Nine of these men were tortured to death by the Narragansett warriors at a site in Cumberland, Rhode Island, currently on the Cumberland Monastery and Library property, along with a tenth man who survived.
 The nine men were buried by English colonists who found the corpses and created a pile of stones to memorialize the men.
 This pile is believed to be the oldest war memorial in the United States, and a cairn of stones has continuously marked the site since 1676.

-The "Nine Men's Misery" site was disturbed in 1790 by medical students led by one Dr. Bowen who were looking for the body of one of the dead colonists named Benjamin Bucklin, who was said to be unusually large with a double row of teeth.
+The "Nine Men's Misery" site was disturbed in 1790 by medical students led by one Dr. Bowen, who were looking for the body of one of the dead colonists named Benjamin Buckland, who was said to be unusually large with a double row of teeth.
 They were stopped by outraged locals.
 The site was desecrated several more times until 1928, when the monks who then owned the cemetery built a cemented stone cairn.
 The cairn and site can still be visited on the monastery grounds.

 Pierce's Fight was followed by the burning of Providence three days later, and then the capture and execution of Canonchet, the chief sachem of the Narragansetts.
 The war was winding down even at the time that Pierce's party was destroyed, and King Philip himself was killed in August.